DICK’S Sporting Goods (NYSE:DKS) Updates FY 2021 Earnings Guidance

 DICK’S Sporting Goods (NYSE:DKS) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $12.450-$12.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.010.
 The company issued revenue guidance of $11.52 billion-$11.72 billion, compared to the consensus revenue estimate of $10.90 billion.

-Several equities research analysts have commented on the company.
-Wells Fargo & Company assumed coverage on DICK’S Sporting Goods in a research note on Wednesday, August 11th.
-They set an equal weight rating for the company.
-Telsey Advisory Group upped their price target on DICK’S Sporting Goods from $125.00 to $153.00 and gave the company an outperform rating in a research report on Thursday, August 26th.
-Citigroup upped their price target on DICK’S Sporting Goods from $128.00 to $160.00 and gave the company a buy rating in a research report on Thursday, August 26th.
-Stifel Nicolaus upped their price target on DICK’S Sporting Goods from $98.00 to $126.00 and gave the company a hold rating in a research report on Thursday, August 26th.
-Finally, Morgan Stanley upped their price objective on DICK’S Sporting Goods from $120.00 to $145.00 and gave the company an overweight rating in a report on Thursday, August 26th.
-Ten investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $126.25.
+A number of brokerages recently commented on DKS.
+Robert W. Baird boosted their target price on shares of DICK’S Sporting Goods from $100.00 to $135.00 and gave the stock a neutral rating in a research note on Wednesday, August 25th.
+Zacks Investment Research downgraded shares of DICK’S Sporting Goods from a strong-buy rating to a hold rating and set a $154.00 price objective for the company. in a research note on Monday, September 6th.
+Telsey Advisory Group upped their price objective on shares of DICK’S Sporting Goods from $125.00 to $153.00 and gave the company an outperform rating in a research note on Thursday, August 26th.
+Wedbush upped their price objective on shares of DICK’S Sporting Goods from $125.00 to $150.00 and gave the company an outperform rating in a research note on Thursday, August 26th.
+Finally, Morgan Stanley increased their target price on shares of DICK’S Sporting Goods from $120.00 to $145.00 and gave the stock an overweight rating in a research note on Thursday, August 26th.
+Ten research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus target price of $126.25.

-The business also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
-Stockholders of record on Friday, September 10th will be given a $0.4375 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Friday, September 24th.
+Shareholders of record on Friday, September 10th will be issued a $0.4375 dividend.
+This represents a $1.75 dividend on an annualized basis and a dividend yield of 1.30%.
 The ex-dividend date is Thursday, September 9th.
-This represents a $1.75 annualized dividend and a dividend yield of 1.32%.
-This is an increase from DICK’S Sporting Goods’s previous quarterly dividend of $0.36.
-DICK’S Sporting Goods’s payout ratio is presently 28.59%.
+This is a positive change from DICK’S Sporting Goods’s previous quarterly dividend of $0.36.
+DICK’S Sporting Goods’s dividend payout ratio (DPR) is 28.59%.

-In related news, CFO Lee J. Belitsky sold 20,000 shares of the business’s stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $144.12, for a total transaction of $2,882,400.00.
-Following the completion of the sale, the chief financial officer now owns 269,943 shares of the company’s stock, valued at approximately $38,904,185.16.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, SVP John Edward Hayes III sold 733 shares of the company’s stock in a transaction dated Monday, August 30th.
-The stock was sold at an average price of $139.39, for a total transaction of $102,172.87.
+In other news, CFO Lee J. Belitsky sold 35,000 shares of the stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $134.86, for a total transaction of $4,720,100.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, SVP John Edward Hayes III sold 2,379 shares of DICK’S Sporting Goods stock in a transaction on Thursday, August 26th.
+The stock was sold at an average price of $131.00, for a total transaction of $311,649.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 68,123 shares of company stock valued at $9,468,718 in the last three months.
-Insiders own 30.09% of the company’s stock.
+In the last quarter, insiders sold 68,123 shares of company stock worth $9,468,718.
+30.09% of the stock is owned by company insiders.

 An institutional investor recently raised its position in DICK’S Sporting Goods stock.
-Morgan Stanley boosted its holdings in shares of DICK’S Sporting Goods, Inc. (NYSE:DKS) by 27.7% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 433,401 shares of the sporting goods retailer’s stock after purchasing an additional 93,962 shares during the period.
-Morgan Stanley owned approximately 0.49% of DICK’S Sporting Goods worth $43,423,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 79.04% of the company’s stock.
+Morgan Stanley raised its stake in DICK’S Sporting Goods, Inc. (NYSE:DKS) by 27.7% during the second quarter, according to its most recent disclosure with the SEC.
+The fund owned 433,401 shares of the sporting goods retailer’s stock after buying an additional 93,962 shares during the quarter.
+Morgan Stanley owned approximately 0.49% of DICK’S Sporting Goods worth $43,423,000 as of its most recent SEC filing.
+79.04% of the stock is owned by institutional investors.

 DICK’S Sporting Goods Company Profile